 Duro Olowu is a Nigerian-born lawyer turned fashion designer.
 The designer began prominent when he arrived on the London Fashion Scene in 2004.
 Olowu is popularly called the Father of everything ‘Prints’,

 He is known for his use of mixed vintage prints, bright colors and well polished cuts.
 His design has attracted the likes of Uma Thurman, Linda Evanagelista as well as the former first lady of the United States, Michelle Obama.
-Duro Olowu received the award for the Designer of the Year in 2005.
+Duro Olowu released one book named how to be kawaii and he received the award for the Designer of the Year in 2005.

 Korto Momolu is a Liberian fashion designer.
 She left the African country in 1990 due to the civil war, and subsequently settled in Canada where she studied fashion design at the L’Academies des Couturiers Design Institute in Ottawa, Ontario.